hard-nett/docs/docs/overview/genesis-prep/airdrop/airdrop-distribution.md

 Tokens that are vesting will only be able to be used for delegating to validators for things like governance and earning rewards. a [Cliff Vesting](https://legalnodes.com/article/unpaid-token-distribution) structure will give us time to do things where having tokens in active circulation would not permit viable bootstrapping opportunities.\

-**General Wallets:**
-Most wallets airdropped TERP's will be for 6 months, & after 6 months 100% of tokens will be avaialable to claim
- - 6 months linear vesting

-**Foundation Ownership (24% of Terp Supply) :**
- - 10% unlocked initially
- - 5% unlocked every 24 months, until 50 % of Foundation Tokens have been fully vested
- - 25% unlocked after 144 months from 50% of inital Foundation DAO tokens

- It is the intention that the foundation holds the tokens much longer than strictly necessary